uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/README-Statistics.md

 - For performance reasons, the student results list limits display to 100 students
 - Answer formats are mapped between numeric codes (01, 02, 04, 08, 16) and letters (A, B, C, D, E)
 - The implementation includes defensive programming to handle edge cases

-### Extending the Test Data

-To modify the test data characteristics:
-- Adjust the `sampleTestData.js` file to change correct answer rates or response patterns
-- Use the generator utilities with different input files for more varied data

 ## Future Enhancements